maskedcoder/CartoonJS/README.markdown

 ##### CartoonCanvas.addItem(item) -> null

-Puts a CartoonItem in the list of items to draw every refresh.
+Puts a Cartoon Item in the list of items to draw every refresh.

-- `item` : a CartoonItem
+- `item` : a Cartoon Item

 ##### CartoonCanvas.draw() -> null

-Clears the canvas element and draws the background and all child CartoonItems.
-No changes made to child CartoonItems or the background will be represented until this function is called.
+Clears the canvas element and draws the background and all child Cartoon Items.
+No changes made to child Cartoon Items or the background will be represented until this function is called.

-##### CartoonCanvas.getItem(name) -> CartoonItem
+##### CartoonCanvas.getItem(name) -> Cartoon Item

-Fetches a CartoonItem from the CartoonCanvas's list.
+Fetches a Cartoon Item from the CartoonCanvas's list.

-- `name` : (`string`) The name of the CartoonItem to fetch
+- `name` : (`string`) The name of the Cartoon Item to fetch

 ##### CartoonCanvas.removeItem(name) -> null

-Removes a CartoonItem from the CartoonCanvas
+Removes a Cartoon Item from the CartoonCanvas

-- `name` : (`string`) The name of the CartoonItem to remove
+- `name` : (`string`) The name of the Cartoon Item to remove

 ### Background